 Undergraduate Program Requirements

 *Students majoring in mathematics may not declare the mathematics minor within the same degree program.
 It must be in a separate degree.
 The same applies to SDS majors and the SDS minor.

-Students who are accepted into the AMP will begin taking 500-level courses required in the Statistics M.S. degree during their final year of the undergraduate degree; these courses may also be applied to the undergraduate math major requirements.
+Students who are accepted into the AMP will begin taking 500-level courses required in the Statistics M.S. degree during their final year of the undergraduate degree; these courses may also be applied to the undergraduate major requirements.
 After completion of the undergraduate degree requirements, one additional year of graduate work is needed to finish the Master's degree.

 The Accelerated Master's Program requirements and admissions criteria are set by the Graduate Interdisciplinary Program in Statistics.
 Click the link above for more information about requirements, eligibility, and to submit questions to the Statistics program coordinator.

 In choosing your combination of majors and minors, keep in mind the following restrictions on double-dipping within the Mathematics Department's programs:

 - A double major or degree in mathematics and statistics & data science is possible, with the requirement that students complete at least 21 unique units in each major; because of the way the majors are stuctured, this means that students will take 7 unique upper-division courses in each major.
 If you anticipate overlapping courses, speak with your faculty advisor about making substitutions or changing your math major emphasis to avoid this.

 - A major in mathematics with a minor in statistics & data science, or vice versa, is possible, with the requirement that students complete at least 6 unique upper-division units in the minor.
 A statistics and data science major may not use courses with probability or statistics in the title as upper-division coursework in the math minor.

 - Double minors in mathematics and statistics are NOT permitted.